EMMA-V @ ESEC/FSE 2017

 Results of this research, either methods to support evolution, metrics to measure evolvability or tools for developers, share the challenge to show their validity, appropriateness and applicability.
 This is due to the difficulties of simulating software ageing in advance.
 A posteriori research on existing software repositories fails to frequently missing scientifically usable documentation.
 In addition, design decisions are rarely documented in software projects of a larger size comprehensively for their life-cycle.
 For research this means, as the field of software evolution suffers from a lack of validated metrics for maintainability, from highly inaccurate estimation methods for evolution costs as well as from unclear impact and applicability of methods to improve software evolution.
 If one compares the situation to other quality attributes of software, in particular performance, where an improvement of metrics, models and methods can be identified quickly, well-founded empirical methods for validation of evolving systems becomes very necessary.

 This workshop targets exactly this obstacle of research in software evolution.
 Therefore, the workshop is dedicated to collect empirical methods to validate research on software maintainability and successful empirical research.
-Under empirical research we understand, according to P. Runeson [Per Runeson.
-Real World Research.
-Blackwell, 2nd edition.
-2002], not only experiments with humans, but also case study research and surveys.
+Under empirical research we understand, according to Runeson et al. [P. Runeson, M. Höst, A. Rainer, and B. Regnell.
+Case Study Research in Software Engineering: Guidelines and Examples.
+Wiley.
+2012.
+(Link)], not only experiments with humans, but also case study research and surveys.
 Thus, to learn from each other, both contributions on software performance engineering as well as on controlled experiments involving humans are welcome.
 We are in particular interested in appropriate ways to empirically evaluating approaches for managed software evolution.
 Under managed software evolution we understand the integration of phases of operation and the different artefacts of software engineering towards a novel methodology for long-living software engineering.
 This includes an ongoing development that adapts software continuously to new requirements, changes in usage and platforms.

 Submissions of two kinds (i) methods of empirical validation for research in software maintainability and (ii) reports on the application of empirical research methods applied to research in software maintainability are welcome.
-We ask for original papers including, but not limited to:
+We ask for original contributions from research and industry including, but not limited to:

 - Empirical methods specifically tailored for the empirical validation of research in software maintainability